EmbySupport/Emby.Docs/Sync.md

 ![](images/apps/downloads3.png)

+> [!NOTE]
-**Note**: Forcing original quality may result in a download that is not playable on the device.
+> Forcing original quality may result in a download that is not playable on the device.

 Custom quality allows you to set your own desired bitrate: